-4.4 Management of short term storage
+4.4 Management of short-term storage

 The issue of modelling batteries and long-duration storage is difficult to deal with well in market simulation software.
 Some software uses perfect foresight or deterministic central planning approaches, but neither is especially realistic.
-We plan to explore the use storage value functions that result in sensible behaviour over a day or two rather than trying to optimise storage with a price look ahead directly.
+For this difficult area, we plan to explore the use of storage value functions that result in sensible behaviour over a day or two rather than trying to optimise storage with a price look ahead directly.
 The storage valuation functions better reflect what can be done using batteries when future energy prices are stochastic and material parts of their incomes will come from FCAS and other essential system services.
-The storage valuation functions would have to reflect a batteries location in the network.
-For instance a battery in a heavily constrained solar PV area would have a storage valuation function that encouraged charging at low prices in the middle of the day and discharging at higher prices around the evening peak.
-The storage valuation functions would vary from location to location and would vary by time of day.
+The storage valuation functions would have to reflect the location in the network.
+For instance, storage in a heavily constrained solar PV area would have a storage valuation function that encouraged charging at low prices in the middle of the day and discharging at higher prices around the evening peak.
+The storage valuation functions would vary from location to location and would vary by time of day and season.
 This approach would also speed up the simulations and the market-based investment selection computations.